-The AER determination demonstrates the following outcomes were directly attributed to the EAGA lead submission:
+The following outcomes were directly attributed the Alliance led submission:

-- Total savings across the EAGA region are estimated at $0.37M for the next 5 years
+- Total savings across the EAGA region are estimated at $0.37M for the 5 year period

 - The proposal to move dedicated public lights to a ‘negotiated framework’ was rejected by the AER (on the request of councils)